 Health Care Benefits

-All Postdoctoral Appointees are required to either participate in the University of Rochester Postdoctoral Scholar Benefit Program with Garnett-Powers & Associates(GPA) or waive the GPA plan by providing proof of comparable coverage.
+All Postdoctoral Appointees are required to either participate in the University of Rochester Postdoctoral Scholar Benefit Program with Gallagher or waive the Gallagher plan by providing proof of comparable coverage.
 Postdocs will receive an email from Gallagher with instructions for signing up for or waiving coverage.
 Postdocs may also contact Gallagher directly.

 Retirement Plan 403b

-Postdoctoral Associates and Postdoctoral Fellows are eligible to make voluntary tax-deferred contributions or after tax Roth contributions.
+- Postdoctoral Associates are eligible to make voluntary tax-deferred contributions or after tax Roth contributions.

-Visiting Postdoctoral Fellows are not eligible to make contributions.
-Additional Information Regarding Benefits Eligibility
+- Visiting Postdoctoral Fellows are not eligible to make contributions.

 Policy Against Harassment and Discrimination